-To carry out an in-depth restoration, art-historical and technical research is essential.
-Redivivus has in house art-historical expertise.
-For far-reaching scientific or technical research, we cooperate with renowned experts within our network, who work for specialized institutions such as the Netherlands Institute for Art History (RKD), and The Netherlands Institute for Cultural Heritage (RCE).
+Analytical and material research is fundamental to understanding an artwork’s condition and technique.
+Redivivus uses specialized equipment to provide non-destructive and sample-based methods of material analysis.
+Research paired with Technical Imaging is essential for supporting scholarly collecting, connoisseurship, and attribution of paintings.
+For further research, we cooperate with renowned experts within our network, who work for specialized institutions such as the Netherlands Institute for Art History (RKD), and The Netherlands Institute for Cultural Heritage (RCE).

-Outlined below are some of the techniques we use:
+Outlined below are some of the techniques we perform:

-This is carried out in order to establish the origins of a work or to help dating it.
-This can prove very fruitfull especially in combination with technical analysis.
-We frequently work with renowned art historians, the RKD and carry out our own research.
+Art Historical studies and comparisons can help to establish the origins of a work or assist in dating it.
+This can prove very fruitful especially in combination with technical analysis.
+We inform our work by carrying out our own research at the studio.
+We also frequently work with renowned art historians and the RKD and carry out further inquiries.